amsandiego/tic-tac-toe/README.md

-# The Odin Project - Library
+# The Odin Project - Tic Tac Toe

 Bookshelf is a web app that allows you to keep track of your books read, currently reading, and yet to read.
 It was built using Vanilla JavaScript, HTML, and CSS.
 Building this app, I was able to practice using ES6 Classes, different DOM manipulation methods, and how to use data attributes.